 111RgRoentgenium

-Roentgenium is a chemical element with the symbol Rg and atomic number 111.
-It is an extremely radioactive synthetic element that can be created in a laboratory but is not found in nature.
-The most stable known isotope, roentgenium-282, has a half-life of 120 seconds, although the unconfirmed roentgenium-286 may have a longer half-life of about 10.
+Roentgenium (German: [ʁœntˈɡeːni̯ʊm] ) is a synthetic chemical element; it has symbol Rg and atomic number 111.
+It is extremely radioactive and can only be created in a laboratory.
+The most stable known isotope, roentgenium-282, has a half-life of 130 seconds, although the unconfirmed roentgenium-286 may have a longer half-life of about 10.
 7 minutes.
-Roentgenium was first created in 1994 by the GSI Helmholtz Centre for Heavy Ion Research near Darmstadt, Germany.
+Roentgenium was first created in December 1994 by the GSI Helmholtz Centre for Heavy Ion Research near Darmstadt, Germany.
 It is named after the physicist Wilhelm Röntgen (also spelled Roentgen), who discovered X-rays.
-Only a few roentgenium atoms have ever been synthesized, and they have no current practical application.
+Only a few roentgenium atoms have ever been synthesized, and they have no practical application.

 Atomic properties